Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 - and a pet
 for sale.

-As the items vary greatly in strength, they are only gradually made available as the main story of the game progresses.
+As the items vary greatly in power, they are only gradually made available as the main story of the game progresses.

 2. Identify all wares (not recommended; requires main component)